Physics

 Drs.
 Chandra Kothapalli and Petru Fodor:

-Our labs examine the design and implementation of microfluidic platforms to investigate complex physical (e.g., fluid mixing, chemical reactions) and biological (e.g., cell-cell and cell-matrix interactions) phenomena.
+Our labs examine the design and implementation of microfluidic platforms to investigate experimentally and computationally complex physical (e.g., fluid mixing, chemical reactions) and biological (e.g., cell-cell, cell-matrix interactions, DNA folding) phenomena.
 Microfluidic devices offer great versatility with varying channel dimensions and architectures, flexibility to gradually introduce compounds and cells of interest, reduced consumption of samples and reagents, provision for in situ imaging and live-monitoring of experiments over long durations, enhanced reaction speed due to increased surface to volume ratios, high-throughput parallel sample processing, and high-content imaging capabilities.
 Moreover, they allow the implementation of unique methodologies from droplet microfluidics for chemical and particulate synthesis and analysis, to paper-based analytical devices for point of need detection.
-The student(s) involved will be engaged in the optimization and/or development of various microfluid platforms.
-They will be trained on the development and use of microfluidic platforms via: analytical and numerical modeling and optimization of the reactant flow and mixing, prototype fabrication using advanced manufacturing tools such as soft-lithography, functionality testing of the quality of mixing using optical imaging, and product assessment using chemical and electron microscopy analysis.
+The student(s) involved will be engaged in the optimization and development of various microfluid platforms and/or the comparison of their functionality with corresponding batch reaction systems.
+They will be trained on the development and use of microfluidic platforms via: analytical and/or numerical modeling and optimization of the reactant flow and mixing, prototype fabrication using advanced manufacturing tools such as soft-lithography, functionality testing of the quality of mixing using optical imaging, and product assessment using chemical and electron microscopy analysis.

 Dr. Andrew Resnick: